jin-sj/rl_study/summary/day_7.md

 Markov Property:
   * A state signal that summarizes past senses compactly, yet in a way that all relevant info is retained
-  * Normally requires more than immediate sesnses, but never more than complete hsitory of all past sensations
+  * Normally requires more than immediate senses, but never more than complete history of all past sensations

 Formal definition: <br>
 p(s', r | s, a) = Pr {R_(t+1) , s_(t+1)=s' | S_t, A_t} --- (a) <br>